I love this guy and I love this story.

 God didn’t have to spare Philip the thirty mile walk.
 Perhaps he did this just for the sheer fun of it?
 How playful and fun is God with his kids?
 My experience tells me it’s a great deal more than we think.

-It’s agreed by the experts that Paul is humbly referring to himself in the third person here.
+Paul is humbly referring to himself in the third person here.
 He talks of visiting Paradise and hearing inexpressible words.
 Was he in his body or out of it?
 He didn’t know.

 To keep Paul humble, the Lord allowed a messenger of Satan to torment him!
 Paul goes on to say he pleaded with the Lord three times to remove it.
 Christ’s response was, “My grace is sufficient for you.”

 “It came about in the sixth year, on the fifth day of the sixth month, as I was sitting in my house with the elders of Judah sitting before me, that the hand of the Lord God fell on me there.
-2 Then I looked, and behold, a likeness as the appearance of a man; from His loins and downward there was the appearance of fire, and from His loins and upward the appearance of brightness, like the appearance of glowing metal.
-3 He stretched out the form of a hand and caught me by a lock of my head; and the Spirit lifted me up between earth and heaven and brought me in the visions of God to Jerusalem, to the entrance of the north gate of the inner court, where the seat of the idol of jealousy, which provokes to jealousy, was located.
-4 And behold, the glory of the God of Israel was there”
+Then I looked, and behold, a likeness as the appearance of a man; from His loins and downward there was the appearance of fire, and from His loins and upward the appearance of brightness, like the appearance of glowing metal.
+He stretched out the form of a hand and caught me by a lock of my head; and the Spirit lifted me up between earth and heaven and brought me in the visions of God to Jerusalem, to the entrance of the north gate of the inner court, where the seat of the idol of jealousy, which provokes to jealousy, was located.
+And behold, the glory of the God of Israel was there.”Ezekiel 8:1-4 (NASB)

 Ezekiel is lifted up into the sky by the Spirit and transported to Jerusalem in a vision from God and was taken to the north gate of the inner courtyard of the Temple.
 He is taken on a journey of about 500 miles as the crow flies from Babylon to Jerusalem.
-In the phrase “visions from God” indicates me that he is in a spiritual form but taken to to a very real physical place, the temple.
+In the phrase “visions from God” indicates to me that he is in a spiritual form but taken to to a very real physical place, the temple.
 I see this as spirit travel.
 What do you think?

 He is shown the idolatry that is persisting in Jerusalem and thus the cause for the coming judgement.